Silene himalayensis

 What's the taxonomical classification of Silene himalayensis?

-Silene himalayensis belongs to the kingdom Plantae and is classified under the phylum Streptophyta.
-Within the class Equisetopsida and the subclass Magnoliidae, this plant is organized under the order Caryophyllales.
-It is a member of the family Caryophyllaceae, specifically placed within the genus Silene, and is identified by its unique species designation, himalayensis.
+Silene himalayensis belongs to the kingdom Plantae and is categorized under the phylum Streptophyta.
+Within the class Equisetopsida and the subclass Magnoliidae, it is classified under the order Caryophyllales.
+This plant is a member of the family Caryophyllaceae, specifically falling within the genus Silene, and is identified by the species name himalayensis.

 Taxonomic Rank Classification